jonblatho/SwiftUTCMenuClock/README.md

 ## License
 This is released under the MIT License, which basically means that you can do whatever the heck you want with this as long as you credit me if you make any derivatives and you don't sue me if it forces your computer to combust or something like that.
 See the LICENSE file for details.
 Enjoy!

+## Release history
+### Version 1.0.1
+Released 3 June 2018

+* Resolved an issue that caused the application to use excessive energy.

+### Version 1.0
+Released 10 April 2018

+* Initial release.